Deltares-research/LOCKGATE5/docs/source/WINDGOLF.rst

 WINDGOLF
 ===========================
-This documentation describes the files present in windgolf and focuses on the program G75.
+This documentation provides a short description about the programs within the windgolf folder and focuses on the code program G75 for calculating the Quasi-static loads of standing wave against a vertical wall.

 Fortran Files
 ------------------------------------